ParrotSec/documentation/docs/info/verify-keys.md

     gpg:          There is no indication that the signature belongs to the owner.
 ```

 This message does not alter the validity of the signature related to the downloaded key.
-Rather, this warning refers to the level of trust placed in the ParrotSec signing key and the web of trust.
-To remove this warning, the ParrotSec signing key must be personally signed with your own key.
+Rather, this warning refers to the level of trust placed in the ParrotOS signing key and the web of trust.
+To remove this warning, the ParrotOS signing key must be personally signed with your own key.

-warning
+### Warning

 Checking the GPG signature timestamp makes sense.
 For example, if you previously saw a signature from 2018 and now see a signature from 2017, then this might be a targeted rollback (downgrade) or indefinite [freeze attack](https://github.com/theupdateframework/tuf/blob/develop/SECURITY.md).

 The first line includes the signature creation timestamp.
 Example.

 ### MD5Sum hash verification